Roses: Plant and Flower Facts, Photos, and Symbolic Meanings

 Roses are beautiful flowers that have long been a symbol of love.
 They belong to the genus Rosa, which exists in both wild and cultivated forms.
 A wonderful variety of cultivated roses exist today.
 Flowers of many different colors are available.
 Some produce an enchanting fragrance to add to their attraction.

 Roses have been admired by humans since ancient times.
 They are useful plants as well as being ornamental.
 An aromatic and flavorful oil can be extracted from their petals.
-This oil has culinary and cosmetic uses and might have health benefits as well.
+This oil has culinary and cosmetic uses.
 Rose water captures the essence of the flowers in a more dilute form but is still valuable.
-The fruits of the plants, or rose hips, can be a useful food.
+The fruits of the plants, or rose hips, can be a useful food and also provide an oil.

 Over the years, roses have come to symbolize more than love.
 Each of the main flower colors is associated with a particular symbolic meaning.
 For people interested in giving a gift of flowers, these meanings may be significant.